Which institution holds the most shares in General Mills Inc. (GIS)

 General Mills Inc. (GIS): Who are the competitors?

-The company’s main competitors (and peers) include Conagra Brands Inc. (CAG) that is trading 18.98% up over the past 12 months and The Hain Celestial Group Inc. (HAIN) that is 66.49% higher over the same period.
-Post Holdings Inc. (POST) is 22.55% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -17.66% from the last report on Mar 14, 2021 to stand at a total of 27.45 million short shares sold with a short interest ratio of 6.28.
+The company’s main competitors (and peers) include Conagra Brands Inc. (CAG) that is trading 16.46% up over the past 12 months.
+Post Holdings Inc. (POST) is 19.42% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -8.33% from the last report on Mar 30, 2021 to stand at a total of 25.89 million short shares sold with a short interest ratio of 4.78.